codazoda/nostromo/refinery/README.md

     /refinery
 ```

-## Create and start an image based off the published container
+## Create and start an image based off the published container (or local if we have it)

 ```
 docker run \